 - Pray for the johns on Sunday, Feb.
-2, during the pastoral prayer or other time of corporate prayer during the service.
+8, during the pastoral prayer or other time of corporate prayer during the service.
 A suggested prayer and scriptures to meditate on or incorporate into the service are below.
-You can also download the church guide as a PDF.

-- Encourage individual parishioners and/or community groups to pray for the johns before, during or after the game.
+- Encourage individual parishioners and/or community groups to pray for the johns on their own or even take a prayer walk.

 Dear Heavenly Father,

 We come to you today from many places — some of us weary, some lonely, some rejoicing, some grateful, some angry, some ashamed.
 We thank you that you will someday receive your church as one holy and spotless bride, but today, not many of us feel spotless.
 We confess that we are broken, self-centered people who are constantly distorting your good gifts in ways that displease you and hurt your people and your world.
 You have given us a good gift in our bodies and our sexuality, but we confess that we often seek pleasure apart from relationship and use people as a means to find fleeting release, escape, and even dominance.
 What you intended to foster unity, intimacy and new life, we have turned upside down through selfishness, manipulation, and even sometimes violence.
 We repent and ask your forgiveness and mercy.